caro46/Tetraploid_project/Quality_assembly_assesment.md

 ### Scaffolds
 Most of the statistics seem to say that SOAP assembly is better.
 However it has a lot of scaffolds.
 A concern is that maybe SOAP has a bunch of scaffolds because it does not know what to do with them so maybe they are not that accurate.
 So we will try the chimerical assembly (Illumina + Pacbio) with both draft assemblies.
 ### Contigs
-Allpaths seem better for the contigs.
+Allpaths seems better for the contigs.